alexei-led/docker-bench-test/README.md

 ### Running Docker Bench Test tests from Docker image

 Then run `docker-bench-tests` container (as bellow).
 Test results will be saved into `/var/docker-bench-test` folder in TAP format.
-Test results file is named accoring to the `test_<timestamp>.tap` pattern.
+Test results file is named accoring to the `tests_<timestamp>.tap` pattern.
+Latest test results will be always saved to `tests_latest.tap`

 ```sh
 docker run -it --net host --pid host --cap-add audit_control \